 Related reading: How to improve your night vision for survival

 When moving out on foot, you have to keep in mind two factors: speed and security.
 You need to move as rapidly as you can to clear every covered or concealed position in front of you.
 A wise prepper will stop and assess the situation if he feels that something’s not right.
 You shouldn’t advance further if you think your next step isn’t safe.
 As said earlier, you must have a bug out timeline that you must respect and every step you make and the time it takes to make it should be included in that timeline.

 When bugging out, you must use all your senses in order to make sure you can bring everyone to safety.
 You must look, listen and smell before you move.
 Most trackers are trained to use their sense of vision, scent, sound, touch and even taste according to the environment they’re part of.
 Aligning these senses with personal intuition and past experiences is what makes a tracker find his prey.

 Another thing we need to pay attention is how we deal with human waste and the trash we leave behind.

 This article will provide some useful suggestions for waste management when bugging out, but also for when bugging in.

 Recommended reading: Tracking techniques learned from our ancestors.

 There is also the anti or counter tracking issue that one may raise, but here things are not that simple.
-If you want to catch a tracker you first have to learn how to track.
+If you want to catch a tracker, you first have to learn how to track.
 Opting for a survival school that teaches you how to track both man and beast will provide you with all the tracking knowledge you can assimilate.
 After learning how to track, you can develop all sorts of anti-tracking techniques.
-What you could do with the proper know-how, is limited only by you own imagination.
+What you could do with the proper know-how, is limited only by your own imagination.
 Reading the article above may help you to learn a thing or two about tracking.